wso2/docs-is/en/docs/references/concepts/authorization/saml2-bearer-assertion-profile.md

 # SAML 2.0 Bearer Assertion Profile for OAuth 2.0

 One of the very first complements to the OAuth 2.0 specification is the SAML 2.0 Bearer Assertion Profile for OAuth 2.0.
-This page describes the following two SAML 2.0 Assertion scenarios.
+This page describes the following SAML 2.0 Assertion scenarios.

 -   Using SAML 2.0 assertions as authorization grants
 -   Using SAML 2.0 assertions for client authentication